anzenker/master_thesis_anzenker_2025/docs/exemplary_results_output.md

 <a name="two"></a>
 ### 2. stringtie2Transcriptome
-- GTF file of total Transcriptome
+- GTF file of the total Transcriptome

 <a name="three"></a>
 ### 3. gffreadToFasta
-- FASTA file of total Transcriptome
+- FASTA file of the total Transcriptome

 <a name="four"></a>
 ### 4. canonicalBestCov